This simple tutorial would show how to compile source tarballs (*.tar.gz, *.tar.bz2) and create a *.deb installer in Ubuntu.

 and build-essentials

 installed in your system.
-To install those in Ubuntu, run below commands:
+To install those in Ubuntu, run the below commands:

 sudo apt-get install dh-make sudo apt-get install build-essential